Trust the process.

 In addition to its home within the MESA, TerraTōnz extends its reach north to Osage, West Virginia, USA.
 There, Mannette Musical Instruments provides an extended family for TerraTōnz.
 Mannette Musical Instruments is the professional headquarters of the globally acknowledged innovator of the Trinidadian steel drum, the father of singing steel, Dr. Ellie Mannette.
 All of our instruments are tuned through the Ellie Mannette lineage of tuners and we are proud to have a direct connection to the steel pan tradition in this way.

-Christopher Ryan began his career as an independent scenery dimensional prop builder by founding Minds's Eye Scenic Arts in 1998 where he and his team of artists fabricated sets and props for motion pictures and theme parks.
-Both feeling at odds with working with corporate America and coping with a lightening fire which re-shaped his creative environment, Christopher Ryan envisioned TerraTōnz following a South American plant medicine ceremony in 2010.
+Founder: Christopher Ryan began his career as an independent scenery dimensional prop builder by founding Minds's Eye Scenic Arts in 1998.
+Christopher Ryan envisioned TerraTōnz following a South American plant medicine ceremony in 2010.
 The ceremony's facilitator, his friend Alberto, shared a vision of Christopher Ryan making what was simply described as a “UFO shaped musical instrument.”
 Alberto had no further information to share.
 Christopher Ryan asked how to find it, and Alberto only replied, “If it is truly your path to follow, you will find your way.”
-Upon embarking on his path to pan, Christopher had never played a musical instrument before, though he always longed to.
-He was inspired by the HANG as a Sound Sculpture to liberate him into playing and making.
-Christopher Ryan continues to walk his path to pan and invites you to join him.
+Before embarking on his path to pan, Christopher had never played a musical instrument, though he always longed to.
+He was inspired by the HANG as a Sound Sculpture to become a player and a maker.
+Christopher Ryan still plays the TerraPan to this day, but now follows his own path in South America.

-Clinton Kelley is a childhood friend of Christopher's who continues to collaborate with him into adulthood.
+Builder: Clinton Kelley is a childhood friend of Christopher's who continues to work with TerraTonz.
 Like Kelli, Clinton joined the team in 2012 and currently assists with a wide variety of tasks connected to both administration and production.

-Thanks to Ellie and his tuners Rob Davis and April Moncreif, Mannette Musical Instruments has been TerraTōnz's training ground and tuning station since 2011.
+Thanks to Ellie Mannette and his tuners Rob Davis and April Moncreif.
+Mannette Musical Instruments has been TerraTōnz's training ground and tuning station since 2011.